Study of Fluorescence Quenching Kinetics Using Stopped-Flow

-Edinburgh Instruments offers a stopped flow accessory for both the FLS1000 and the FS5 Fluorescence Spectrometers, extending the capability of these systems for the measurement of rapid reaction kinetics.
-A model system for studying reaction kinetics is the fluorescence quenching of N-acetyltryptophanamide (NATA) by N-bromosuccinimide (NBS).
-In this application note the fluorescence quenching of NATA by NBS is measured using the FLS1000 with stopped-flow accessory and rate constants of the reaction determined.By performing the reaction with an excess of NBS, the reaction exhibits pseudo-first order kinetics with a rate constant that is proportional to the concentration of NATA.
-At the high concentrations used here this reaction is too fast to be monitored using manual mixing and therefore serves as a useful verification test of the stopped-flow accessory.
+In stopped-flow the reactants are quickly forced into a cuvette where they rapidly mix and the change in absorbance or fluorescence intensity monitored over time.
+Edinburgh Instruments offers a stopped-flow accessory for both the FLS1000 and the FS5 Fluorescence Spectrometers, extending the capability of these systems for the measurement of rapid reaction kinetics.
+A model system for studying reaction kinetics is the fluorescence quenching of N-acetyltryptophanamide (NATA) by N-bromosuccinimide (NBS).¹² NATA is oxidised by NBS to form a non-fluorescent bromohydrin, as shown in Figure 2, and the kinetics of the reaction can therefore be investigated by monitoring the change in fluorescence intensity of NATA as a function of time.³ By performing the reaction with an excess of NBS, the reaction exhibits pseudo-first order kinetics with a rate constant that is proportional to the concentration of NATA.
+At the concentrations used here this reaction is too fast to be monitored using manual mixing and therefore serves as a useful verification test of the stopped-flow accessory.¹

-If you have enjoyed reading our Stopped Flow Application Note, why note sign-up to our infrequent newsletter via our red Sign-up button below.
+If you have enjoyed reading our Stopped Flow Application Note, why note sign-up to our newsletter via our red Sign-up button below.